MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 > [!NOTE]
 > - You cannot delete the header or footer in the Pages workspace.
 See [Web templates](../configure/store-content-web-templates.md) for information on creating custom page layouts.
-> - For sites created using Power Pages prior to September 23, 2022 there is a known issue.
+> - For sites created using Power Pages prior to September 23, 2022 there is a known issue related to themes.
 More information: [Adjusting the background color for your Power Pages site](../known-issues.md#adjusting-the-background-color-for-your-power-pages-site)

 ### See also